tradle/why-hypercore/FAQ.md

 Rough outline:

 - Sparse loading
+- Support for streaming 1) live streaming, 2) recorded content 3) or just sharing a video on a messenger app.
 - Integrity - Hyper verifies blocks via Merkle branch.
 ISo how is integrity of the drive is achieved?
 Integrity of the dir?
 - Granularity, not just files, e.g. with Hypercore you can do live updates in the UI in Hypercore, like Gmail does it.
 - Does IPFS support connection Multiplexing?
 Hypercore has sessions with forward secrecy.